Farini/SkyNation/Readme.md

 - [ ] Completely eliminate `GuildFullContent`

+- [X] News Overlapping eachother

+- [ ] Front View - Game Settings shown only at the game start

 - [ ] Mars Scene - All Guild Vehicles arriving
 - [ ] ServerData - Use GuildFlags to show new items. in GuildRoom
 - [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`